thosgood/this-weeks-finds/markdown/week12.md

 perennials, his arguments seem rather weak.
 In any event, read and enjoy, but realize that the subject is a tricky one!

-2) 2-categories and 2-knots, by John Fischer, preprint, last revised Feb.
+2) "2-categories and 2-knots", by John Fischer, preprint, last revised Feb.
 6 1993.
-(Fischer is at fischer-john@math.yale.edu)
+(Fischer is at `fischer-john@math.yale.edu`)

 This is the easiest way to learn about the 2-category of 2-knots.
 Recall (from "week1" and "week4") that a 2-knot